myselfHimanshu/my_blog/_pages/index.md

 <h1> 👋 Hi, I am Himanshu Panwar </h1>

-Data Science, Machine Learning, Computer Vision, and Teaching are my passion.
-This blog is an extension of my passion in helping students and data enthusiast learn about Data Science and how it can be used to make sense of data.
+I’m a passionate Software Engineer who loves Machine Learning, Computer Vision, and Data Science.
+I like teaching and this blog is an extension of my passion in helping students and data enthusiast learn about Data Science.

 <hr>